 Savings mistakes to avoid for 30-somethings

-Life in your 30s is much different than your 20s.
-Your job might be a little more stable.
-Your paycheck might be a bit higher than it was a decade ago.
+In your 30s, your job might be a little more stable and your income might be a bit more substantial than it was a decade ago.
 Your goals might be different, too.
 Maybe you want to buy a home or expand your family.

 It might be hard to factor in the added cost of a child, but it’s possible once you budget for it.
-Restructuring your budget is important for any major change in your life, so research those expenses and crunch the numbers and figures beforehand so you’re not caught off guard.
+Restructuring your budget is important for any major change in your life, so research those expenses and crunch the numbers beforehand so you’re not caught off guard.

-If children aren’t in your plans, but buying a home or getting married are, you should still lay out a budget reflective of those lifestyles.
+If children aren’t in your plans but buying a home or getting married are, you should still create a budget.

 Savings mistakes to avoid for 40-somethings

 Retirement feels closer than it did a few years ago.
 By now, you may have a solid hold on your budget.
 You’re trying to save but might not be doing as well as you think you are.